 Requirements and documents that must accompany the application for enforceability

-Procedure applicable to the application for enforceability provided for in the Brussels IIa Regulation
+Procedure applicable to the application for enforceability provided for in the recast Brussels IIa Regulation

-The applicable procedure is governed by the rules laid down in the Brussels IIa Regulation, and for any aspect not provided for in that regulation, by the internal rules of Portuguese civil procedure.
+The applicable procedure is governed by the rules laid down in the recast Brussels IIa Regulation, and for any aspect not provided for in that Regulation, by the internal rules of Portuguese civil procedure.

-Thus, it follows from the Brussels IIa Regulation that the enforceability decision is not preceded by a contradictory procedure, and that the application may be refused only on one of the grounds laid down in that regulation.
-An appeal against the enforceability decision may be brought by either party within the time limits laid down in the Brussels IIa Regulation.
+Thus, it follows from the Regulation that the enforceability decision is not preceded by a contradictory procedure, and that the application may be refused only on one of the grounds laid down in that regulation.
+An appeal against the enforceability decision may be brought by either party within the time limits laid down.
 The Portuguese court may rule that the foreign judgment is partially enforceable, but cannot review it as to its substance.

 Applicable Portuguese rules of civil procedure